golang/proposal/design/27935-unbounded-queue-package.md

 The very first created slice is created with capacity 1.
 The implementation allows the builtin append function to dynamically resize the slice up to 16 (maxFirstSliceSize) positions.
-After that it reverts to creating fixed sized 128 position slices, which offers the best performance for data sets above 16 items.
+After that it reverts to creating fixed size 128 position slices, which offers the best performance for data sets above 16 items.

 16 items was chosen as this seems to provide the best balanced performance for